wilburie/wilbupanel/README.md

 # wilbupanel
-a small mod menu for sledding game
+a small modded menu for sledding game!

+## what
+it doesn't have many features at the moment but it will soon hopefully